Home Page | Cemeteries | Battles | Descendants | Find A Soldier | Towns | Units | Site Map

-Newton, Julius C.
+Newton, Julius Caesar

 Age: 23, credited to Springfield, VT

 Birth: 06/29/1838, Stockbridge, VT

 Alias?: None noted

 Prospect Hill Cemetery, Brattleboro, VT

 Check the cemetery for location/directions and other veterans who may be buried there.

-JULIUS C. NEWTON DEAD
+JULIUS C. NEWTON DEAD.

-Julius Caesar Newton, 77, former member of legislature, prominent farmer, and Civil War veteran died Monday afternoon at 5:30 o'clock, in his home on Putney Road, after three years of failing health.
+Julius Caesar Newton, 77, a former member of the legislature, prominent farmer and Civil War veteran, died Monday afternoon at 5:30 o'clock in his home on Putney road after three years of failing health.

-The regiment rendezvoused at St. Johnsbury, pwing to the delay for the last companies to join, and the arrival of uniforms and rifles, it was not mustered into service until July 16.
-A few days later the regiment was ordered to Baltimore. and the members were cheered and refreshed at Bellows Falls, Brattleboro, Springfield Hartford and Philadelphia.
-At Baltimore orders were received to continue to Washington, where the organization arrived July 26.
+The regiment rendezvoused at St. Johnsbury.
+Owing to the delay for the last companies to join and the arrival of uniforms and rifles it was not mustered into service until July 16.
+A few days later the regiment was ordered to Baltimore and the members were cheered and refreshed at Bellows Falls, Brattleboro, Springfield, Hartford and Philadelphia.
+At Baltimore orders were received to continue to Washington where the organization arrived July 26.
 The regiment moved across the river to Georgetown Heights, where it was in camp for some weeks.
-There, Mr. Newton was taken seriously ill. and after months in the hospital was discharged from the service for disability, Dec.
+There Mr. Newton was taken seriously ill, and after months in the hospital was discharged from the service for disability, Dec.
 9, 1861.

-He went to Fisher Island, N. Y. in November 1891 as farm manager for E. M. and W. Ferguson, owner of the island.
-It was there , in 1893, that his wife was one of the victims of an epidemic of diphtheria.
+He went to Fisher's Island, N. Y., in November, 1891, as farm manager for E. M. And W. Ferguson, owners of the island.
+It was there in 1893 that his wife was one of the victims of an epidemic of diphtheria.
 She died of the disease Sept.
 4, 1893.
-The body was brought to Brattleboro, and buried in Prospect Hill cemetery.
+The body was brought to Brattleboro and buried in Prospect Hill cemetery.
 Mr. Newton married for his second wife Miss Kate Gilfeather of Wardsboro, the ceremony being performed Sept.
 17, 1894.
 Fourteen years ago Mr. Newton moved back to Brattleboro and had since made his home on the Sargent farm on Putney road.
 Besides his wife he leaves three sons, Carlos, Julius and Miles Stanley.
 He was a member of the Centre Congregational church, Sedgwick post, G. A. R., Protective Grange, of which he had been master, and Wantastiquet lodge, I. O. O. F.

-Courtesy of Deanna French
+Courtesy of Tom Boudreau.